swisstopo/swissgeol-boreholes-dataextraction/README.md

       - `predictions.json` : The output file of the project, containing the results of the data extraction process.
   - `tests/` : The tests for the project.
   - `README.md` : The README file for the project.
+  - `pyproject.toml`: Contain the python requirements and provides specific for a python environment.
+  - `Dockerfile`: Dockerfile to launch the Borehole App as API.

 ## Main scripts